VirusPilot/ublox-agps/README.md

 # ublox AssistNowOnline
-This fork is intended to be used e.g. in combination with Stratux, particularly with a ublox 9 chipset
+This fork is intended to be used e.g. in combination with Stratux, e.g. with a ublox 9 USB GPS or a ublox 8 based T-Beam

 AssistNowOnline significantly speeds up the time to a first fix, particularily when the chipset's battery buffered data is outdated